EndPointCorp/end-point-blog/2012/02/24/liquid-galaxy-at-world-ocean-summit.html.md

 Cut to February 23, Singapore.
 Adam was there but the monitors (another story) and the Liquid Galaxy would not be there together until late.
 Adam adapted and worked overnight before a full day of presentation at the Summit.
 Jenifer provided this video on the closing day of the Summit:

-<iframe allowfullscreen="" frameborder="0" height="315" src="http://www.youtube.com/embed/uwg6rIeXXM8" width="560"></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uwg6rIeXXM8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-My favorite part of this video is at the very end when we hear Jenifer say "Yaaay!"
+My favorite part of this video is at the very end when we hear Jenifer say “Yaaay!”
 You always like to hear the client say that.
 After reaching across the globe to help her save the oceans it feels particularly good.